laplace-demon-ai/demon-dextral-horn/README.md

 ```

 - `enabled`: **Enable** or **disable** prefetching globally.
 Default is `false`.
-- `cache_ttl`: **Time-to-live** for cached responses in minutes.
+- `cache_ttl`: **Time-to-live** for cached responses in seconds.
 It should be **short** because it is for prefetching which is expected to be used soon, otherwise should be flushed not to cause cluttering in cache.
+Default is `60 seconds`.
 - `prefetch_prefix`: **Prefix for cache keys** to avoid collisions and tag the cached responses.
 - `cache_max_size`: **Maximum size** of cached responses in bytes.
 If a response exceeds this size, it won't be cached.
 Default is `1 MB`.
 - `queue_connection`: The **queue connection** to use for prefetching jobs.
 Default is `redis`.